💻 What Launched Today - Friday, May 19

 Great.
 And we can share and developers can share feedback on our developer Discord community as well as within our community.

-There's a blog up today and there are links to both the wait list if people want to join the open beta or they can go to our Discord, developers Discord, and just ask for access or talk to the team.
+Yeah, so, there's a blog up today and there are links to both the waitlist if people want to join the open beta, or they can go to our Discord, developers Discord, and just ask for access or talk to the team.